bivious/k-plus/.github/PULL_REQUEST_TEMPLATE.md

 -
 -

-[//]: # (If you have write privileges to repository, do label your pull request, else you could insert a mention prefixed with @GitHub-Username below.)
+[//]: # (If you have write privileges to repository, do label your pull request, alternatively you can insert a mention prefixed with @GitHub-Username below to alert any specific person that may have asked you to do this.)